-Enter in column B dividend income from children under age 19 and students under age 24, included on the parent's or child's federal tax return and reported on the California tax return by the opposite taxpayer.
+Dividend income from children under age 19 or students under age 24 included on the parent's or child's federal tax return and reported on the California tax return by the opposite taxpayer.
+For more information, get form FTB 3803.